 - Sixth, even medical geneticists don’t fully understand how specific genes affect quantitative traits.
 One gene might increase your risk of Alzheimer’s disease by 2-fold while another lowers it by 0.84x, a third lowers it by 3-fold, and a fourth increases it slightly.
 The outcome is anyone’s guess, even if the your full genetic make-up is known.

 - Finally, genetics are only part of the story for most quantitative traits.
 Environment also plays a role, and that won’t show up in a triangulation group.

 How can you protect yourself?

 Hopefully, I have given you enough information to know what your DNA matches might be able to determine about your genetic status and how likely that is.
 If you are concerned, you should know how to mitigate the risks.
-All three of the major DNA testing companies provide some level of privacy protection to their customers, although the safeguards are different for each one.
+All four of the major DNA testing companies provide some level of privacy protection to their customers, although the safeguards are different for each one.
 I will take them—and GEDmatch—in turn.

 No matter where you test, you can use an alias instead of your real name.
 For extra security, I would recommend using a different alias at each site where you have data to make it harder for other people to cross reference you among databases.
 Finally, for FTDNA and GEDmatch, which use email for communication, you may need to set up a new email address that does not identify you.
 There’s not much point in using an alias if the associated email address includes your real name.